Honors & Awards

 American College of Epidemiology, Associate

 Education & Certifications

 B.A in English Literature, Tsinghua University (2015)

 Current Research and Scholarly Interests

-My research has been focusing on the disease and economic burden and risk factors of liver disease in the United States and Asia.
-Currently, I work on identifying causal risk factors for non-alcoholic fatty liver disease and the causal role of non-alcoholic fatty liver disease in various diseases including cardiovascular disease and cancer using a genetic epidemiology approach.
+My research has been focusing on the disease and economic burden and risk factors of liver disease in the United States and Asia, with a special focus on non-alcoholic fatty liver disease.
+I'm interested in utilizing advanced statistical methods such as meta-analysis and causal inference to deepen my research.

 Global prevalence, incidence, and outcomes of non-obese or lean non-alcoholic fatty liver disease: a systematic review and meta-analysis.